Close Menu

 Chamonix, France

-Premier ski resort Chamonix is actually around 1hr 30 from Geneva, making it a top quality short transfer ski resort.
+Premier ski resort Chamonix is actually around 1hr 30 from Geneva Airport, making it a top quality short transfer ski resort.
 The further into the valley you go, the better terrain you get, as you get higher altitude.
-Prices for accommodation also start ti climb, but thats the way it is.
+Prices for accommodation also start to climb, but thats the way it is.

 For snowboarders, Chamonix offers some excellent terrain and freeriding.
 It’s also worth mentioning that apres ski in Cham’ is top quality too.